 - BOSSA Nova for Company-wide Agility, Jutta Eckstein and John Buck’s approach combines Agile, Open Space, Beyond Budgeting and Sociocracy for managing volatility, uncertainty, complexity and ambiguity throughout any organization.
 (I was a contributor to their book.)

-- Open Space Technology, an approach for inviting and supporting rapid and responsible self-organization, as shared by Harrison Owen, Anne Stadler, Brian Bainbridge and colleagues/collaborators around the world for 30+ years
+- Open Space Technology, an approach for inviting and supporting rapid and responsible self-organization, as shared by Harrison Owen, Anne Stadler, Brian Bainbridge and colleagues/collaborators around the world for 30+ years.
+(Internationally recognized leader in the OS practice community)

 - Liberating Structures, micro-structures immediately adaptable to any kind of work in organization, as shared by Lisa Kimball, Henri Lipmanowicz and Keith McCandless